-If you just want to travel somewhere then be flexible with your destination.
+If you just want to travel somewhere then be flexible with your destinations.
 You can find a lot of great deals when you’re more open.
-If you want to travel to Japan for example, and you don’t want to consider going to any other destination than sorry, you will have to reconcile the price, no tricks, no magic can change that.
+If you want to travel to Japan, for example, and you don’t want to consider going to any other destination than sorry, you will have to reconcile the price, no tricks, no magic can change that.

-Be more open and flexible with your destination, there is always a great deals to some destinations, and to some of them don’t.
+Be more open and flexible with your destination, there are always some great deals to some destinations, and to some of them don’t.
 Find what suits you the best.

 3. Fly budget airlines

 Budget airlines are great.
 You can find budget airlines everywhere, and they are getting more and more popular.
 The most budget airlines in Europe are WizzAir, Ryanair, and Easy Jet.

 It’s necessary here to mention the cons of this budget airlines.
 You have to follow their rules if you don’t want to be hit with fees.
 They have a strict limit on how much luggage you can take for free and etc. Be aware!

 Except with the dates, times and destinations if you be flexible with the flights (direct or not) you can save a lot.
 Sometimes is cheaper to fly from Sydney to Singapore and then to Hong Kong, that flies directly from Sydney to Hong Kong (this is just an example, and I haven’t check if that is right).
 I just want to make a point here, and I hope you follow it.

 In order to find cheap flights make sure you search as many flight search websites as possible.
 It’s important to check more sites before you book, the prices vary, and you don’t want to miss the best deal for you.

 Check the other travel resources that I’m using here.